Chukak/containers/docs/queue.md

 Queue<int> q = {1, 2, 3, 4, 5};
 for (auto it = q.begin(), it != q.end(); it++) { ... }
 ```
-You can use iterators in STL algorithms, but it is not guaranteed that the iterators will work in all algorithms
+You can use iterators in STL algorithms, but it is not guaranteed that the iterators will work in all the algorithms.

 <br>

-# Queue (C)
+# Queue (C-code)
-Also, the `queue.h` header file has a implementation of a queue as a C-code.
+Also, the `queue.h` header file has a implementation of the queue as a C-code.
-To store the queue use the type `queue`.

 Note: all the C functions in the `queue.h` header have the prefix `q_`.

 ## `queue`
 The type `queue` is the structure.
-Initialized it as a pointer, using `q_create_queue()` function.
+Initialized it as a pointer, using the `q_create_queue()` function.
 The `queue` structure has some members:
 * `queue->count` - the number of elements.
 * `queue->empty` - `1` if the queue is empty, otherwise `0`.